Tallulah (DJ): Early career

-Tallulah started his career as a DJ in 1972 in a small club called the Escort in Pimlico, London.
+Tallulah started his DJ career in 1972 in a small club in Pimlico called the Escort.
 In between spinning discs his job also entailed acting as the coat-check, collecting empty glasses and keeping the toilets clean.
 The cabaret act at the club was Hinge & Bracket who went on to achieve huge fame and became a fixture on British TV with their own TV shows and national tours.
 During the early 1970s, the music played in gay clubs changed considerably due to American imports being readily available in several Soho record stores.
-'We’d gone past pop.
-There was all this stuff coming in from the States.
-Every Friday we’d go up to Quicksilver Records in Hanway Street because that's when the soul imports would arrive - Parliament, George McCrae, especially the Love Unlimited Orchestra’s ‘Love’s Theme.'
-Also, in the early 1970s cheap flights to the U.S.A. arrived.
 British entrepreneur Jerry Collins was so impressed by Studio One, a gay disco in Los Angeles, that he returned to London determined to give the capital the same thing.

-This was Bang, which opened in 1976 in the Sundowner (a former ballroom / dance hall) in the basement of the Astoria Theatre in Charing Cross Road.'
-During this embryonic period of gay club culture in London, Tallulah was still working full-time as a hotel manager as well as DJing most evenings.
-It's fair to say Tallullah was one of the originators of London’s gay club scene in as much that he was DJing at such legendary and seminal clubs as Bang and Scandals in London during the early 1970s.
+The gay disco BANG opened in 1976 at the Sundown (a former ballroom/dance hall) in the basement of the Astoria Theatre at 157 Charing Cross Road.
+During this embryonic period of London's gay club culture, Tallulah was still working full-time as a hotel manager as well as DJing most evenings.
+Tallulah became a resident DJ at BANG in 1976.
+It could be said that Tallullah was one of the originators of London's gay club scene as he was DJing at such seminal clubs as BANG and Scandals during the 1970s.